-1. Bill Number r: HB18 326 House of Orig in 🖂 Introduced Substitute Engrossed Second House In Committee Substitute Enrolled 2.
-Patron: Scott 3.
-Committee: General Laws 4.
-Title: Virginia Racing Commission (VRC); powers.
+1. Bill Number: HB1934 House of Origin Introduced Substitute Engrossed Second House In Committee Substitute Enrolled

-5. Summary: Revises the Virginia horse racing statute, as Colonial Downs surrendered its unlimited license to own and operate the racetrack in New Kent County and the nine satellite, or off track betting facilities (OTBs), in Virginia.
-Specifically, the bill (i) revises the definition of licensee to permit any licensee to own or operate a satellite facility; (ii) adds a definition of recognized majority horsemen's group to clarify that VRC determines which organizations represent horse owners and trainers at race meets; (iii) reduces and reallocates the source market fee paid by online wagering companies (advance deposit account wagering) licensed by VRC, with four percent formerly payable to Colonial Downs going to a nonprofit industry stakeholder organization for specified and VRC-approved purposes; and (iv) establishes a simulcast escrow fund to allow OTB wagering to continue in absence of a contract between a licensee and a recognized majority horsemen's group.
+- 2. Patron: Gilbert - 3.
+Committee: General Laws - 4.
+Title: Virginia Racing Commission (VRC); powers. - 5.
+Summary: Adds a definition of recognized majority horsemen's group to clarify that the VRC determines which organizations represent horse owners and trainers at race meets; reduces and reallocates the source market fee paid by online wagering companies (account wagering) licensed by the VRC, with four percent formerly payable to Colonial Downs going to a nonprofit industry stakeholder organization for specified and VRC-approved purposes; and requires the VRC to revoke the advance deposit account wagering license of any licensee that has, on or before January 1, 2015, violated any law relating to horse racing or VRC regulations.
 Also, increases the percentage from the allocation of revenue from advance deposit account wagering paid to the Virginia Racing Commission's operations fund.
-The bill contains technical amendments.
-The bill repeals the Code section providing for the licensing of owners or operators of a steeplechase facility for the purpose of conducting pari-mutuel wagering on steeplechase race meetings at that facility.

-6. Budget Amendment Necessary: No.

-7. Fiscal Impact Estimates: Preliminary.
+The bill contains an emergency clause and contains technical amendments. - 6.
+Budget Amendment Necessary: No. - 7.
+Fiscal Impact Estimates: Preliminary.
 See Item 8, below.